 I got a bonus of £7.23 as I purchased more than $100 worth of Bitcoin.
 So in total I have £93, which is good as I have recovered my card payment fee and got a little bit on top also.

 The value of Bitcoin

 As I said above the value of Bitcoin should be treated like any other investment, as it can go up and down.
-Recently (in early 2021) it has gone up quite a bit, and if you look at the below chart this shows how much it has gone up over the years.
+If you look at the below chart this shows how much it has gone up over the years.

 Looking at my Bitcoin purchase over the past hour I can see it went up in value slightly at one point (see graph below) from £93 to £94.49, before levelling off a bit, but it is still worth a little bit more now then when I purchased it.
 You can view this graph from your main “Home” screen once logged into Coinbase, you can adjust it to show the trend over the past hour, week, month etc.